 And, there are credit cards out there that dole out high rates of cash back on grocery purchases.

-As an example, the Blue Cash Preferred card from American Express ($75 annual fee) offers 6% cash back on grocery store purchases.
+As an example, the Blue Cash Preferred card from American Express ($95 annual fee) offers 3% cash back on grocery store purchases up to $6,000 annually and 1% thereafter.
 By purchasing a prepaid card with the Blue Cash Preferred, the convenience fee can easily be recouped.

 However, there are some points to keep in mind with prepaid cards.
 Prepaid cards often charge an activation fee, usually less than $10.
 Additionally, some supermarkets place limits on prepaid card purchases, typically $500 and under.
 So, this method works for small tax payments where the total fees can be offset by the cash back.